jklymak/Phy426/docs/Assignments/Assignment4.md

 ## Reading (Participation only, very short answer)

+  - Ch 7, sections 11 to 13 non-linear steepening waves, hydrualic jumps, solitons.

+### R1: Why do waves tend to steepen?

+Waves tend to steepen: why and why is the effecy ggreater in shallow water?

+### R2: Jump condition

+What two quantities are conserved across a hydraulic jump?

+### R3: Solitary waves:

+What two wave tendencies are balanced in a soliton?

 ## Assignment

+ - Energy Conservation: Bernoulli Fcn
+ - Shallow Water Equations
+ - Hydraulic Control

-### A1: Conservation of momentum in hydraulically controlled flow
+### A1: Conservation of momentum in hydraulically controlled flow  (/20)

   Consider flow over an isolated obstacle in a channel, as in class.
 Assume that the obstacle is a triangle, with height off a flat channel of $h_m = 10\ \mathrm{m}$, and that the triangle's ramp has a slope of 1/100.
 Assume that the incoming two-d flow transport is a fixed $30\ \mathrm{m^2\,s^{-1}}$, that the flow is in steady state, and that the flow is controlled at the crest.